 Bruce outlined a need for several new “Arterial Roads” designed “exclusively for the use of fast moving mechanically propelled vehicles.”
 These were to be dual carriageways with central reservations of varying widths.
 There would be no frontage access and no pedestrians.
 It was anticipated that many junctions (or intersections as they are referred to in the report) would be grade separated.
 Cyclists, pedestrians and “those with barrows” would be catered for in depressed subways with overbridges having a minimum clearance of 16 feet.

 Amongst the arterial roads recommended were an inner ring of the city centre (referred to as inner core within the report), an outer ring utilising what would become the Clyde Tunnel and several radial routes.
 The speed limit on these routes was recommended as 50mph.

-An inner ring road was considered essential if high quality access to the city centre was to be provided.
+An IRR was considered essential if high quality access to the city centre was to be provided.
 This would have a positive effect on the area by removing “north to south” and “east to west” traffic from the “narrow limits” of the centre.
 Connections to areas such as Cathcart and Hyndland would be vastly improved with journey times slashed with savings of up 48 minutes to be expected.
 This would allow for the improvement of shopping facilities, entertainment, businesses etc. It was stated that the demolition of buildings to allow for the new routes would appear “drastic” but should be considered against the expected long life of the routes over that of surrounding buildings.